5 killed, officer injured in Colorado shooting spree - NewsBreak

 Police were still searching the area Monday night for additional suspects.

-Officers also exchanged gunfire with the suspect near Eighth Avenue and Zuni Street in Denver.Video shows woman smack unmasked passenger on Delta flight
+Officers also exchanged gunfire with the suspect near Eighth Avenue and Zuni Street in Denver.Schenectady police investigating homicide

 Denver Police confirmed all the shootings were connected.